ucsd-cse29/fa24/src/week3/index.md

 #### 4.2 - VIM

 `vim` is a text editor that runs entirely in the terminal.
-You also look a lot cooler controlling everything without needing a mouse.
+For better or worse, many times developers find themselves with only terminal access to a remote computer, and need to do some programming – that is, editing source code files.
+A terminal-based editor makes this possible.
+(As a side effect you can look like hacker from a movie controlling everything without needing a mouse.)

 There are a lot of online resources available for `vim`, but thankfully, the program itself comes with a interactive tutorial (that's pretty neat!).
 We can access this tutorial with the `vimtutor` command from